spencertipping/ni/doc/ni_by_example_2.md

 => ((lambda (x) (list x (list (quote quote) x))) (quote (lambda (x) (list x (list (quote quote) x)))))
 ```

-Note that not all quines are structured this way
+Note that not all quines are structured this way (with code and data to interpret the code), but these are the simplest types of quines to write and explain.

 For those inclined to theoretical computer science, [David Madore's tutorial on quines](http://www.madore.org/~david/computers/quine.html) is excellent.
 For more examples quines, see [Gary P. Thompson's page](http://www.nyx.net/~gthompso/quine.htm)